Central Zone

 DESCHUTES RIVER, Benham Falls to Little Lava Lake: Rainbow trout, brown trout

-The Upper Deschutes River above Benham Falls closed to angling for the season on October 1 and will reopen May 22, 2026.
-Last update 10/2/25.
+The Upper Deschutes River above Benham Falls closed to angling for the season and will reopen May 22, 2026.
+Last update 3/4/26.

 EAST LAKE: Rainbow trout, brown trout, kokanee

-The road to Newberry National Monument, accessing East and Paulina Lakes closed on November 18th.
+The road to Newberry National Monument, accessing East and Paulina Lakes, closed on November 18.
+See road and ramp/dock update, above.

 FALL RIVER: Rainbow trout, brown trout

-Fall River below Fall River Falls closed to angling for the season on October 1 and will reopen May 22, 2026.
+Fall River below Fall River Falls will reopen May 22, 2026.
 Fall River above the falls is open year-round.
+Fall River recently received the first stocking of 2026.
 Fly-anglers continue to report good and consistent fishing in the Fall River.
-The spring-fed nature of Fall River make it a great angling option during the winter.
+The spring-fed nature of Fall River makes it a great angling option during the winter and spring.
 Nymphing with midges and stoneflies and stripping small streamers with light fluorocarbon tippet are also effective methods.
+Anglers should keep an eye out for afternoon blue olive wing and midge hatches.
+Restricted to fly-fishing with barbless hooks only.
+ODFW staff have noticed an increase in lures being used in Fall River and remind anglers that the use of lures and bait is prohibited.
+Last updated 4/16/26.

 HAYSTACK RESERVOIR: Rainbow trout, kokanee, black crappie, bluegill, smallmouth bass, largemouth bass, brown bullhead